DelazJ/MapsPrinter/README.md

 # MapsPrinter
-A QGIS plugin to export simultaneously multiple print composers.
+A QGIS plugin to export simultaneously multiple print layouts.
-Export can be processed to PDF or any other image file formats supported by QGIS
+Export can be processed to PDF, SVG or any other image file formats supported by QGIS